-(1) A project can be implemented in cooperation with a project partner from the Donor States, i.e. a donor project partner.
-In line with Article 1.5 (1) (w) of the Regulation, a DPP may be a public or private entity, commercial or non-commercial, as well as a non-governmental organisation, whose primary location is in a Donor State, and which is actively involved in, and effectively contributing to, the implementation of a project.
-It shares with the PP a common economic or social goal which is to be realised through the implementation of that project.

-- (2) The DPPs have been identified in the MoU. - (3) Further details regarding DPPs are provided in the 'Guidelines for strengthening bilateral relations' as issued by the FMO and uploaded on their website www.eeagrants.org - (4) In order to be considered as a "partnership project", it is necessary that the project is implemented in close co-operation with the project partner.
+- (1) A project can be implemented in cooperation with a project partner from the Donor States.
+In line with Article 1.6 (c) and (w) and Article 7.2 (2) of the Regulation, a project partner is a natural person or a public or private entity, commercial or non-commercial, as well as non-governmental organisations established as a legal person whose primary location is in a Donor State, actively involved in, and effectively contributing to, the implementation of a project.
+It shares with the Project Promoter a common economic or social goal which is to be realised through the implementation of that project. - (2) Further details regarding DPPs are provided on the FMO's website http://eeagrants.org/Partnerships - (3) In order to be considered as a "partnership project", it is necessary that the project is implemented in close co-operation with the project partner.
 Use of the bilateral fund to facilitate ad hoc exchange and expert inputs to a project promoter is not sufficient to qualify the project as a partnership project.
 Partnership projects are joint projects where the inputs from both partners are necessary to achieve the objectives of the project.
-But the degree of involvement and the content of the partner's contribution will of course vary from one project to another. - (5) The DPP can incur costs to be funded by the project in the same manner as the PP. There is a requirement for a partnership agreement.
+But the degree of involvement and the content of the partner's contribution will of course vary from one project to another. - (4) The DPP can incur costs to be funded by the project in the same manner as the PP. There is a requirement for a partnership agreement.

-The NFP has made every effort to provide accurate and complete information into one whole document for ease of reference by users.
+The NFP has made every effort to provide accurate and complete information in one whole document for ease of reference by users.
 Nevertheless, the NFP will not be held responsible if data such as names, email addresses, telephone numbers. and/or regulations change prior to being notified to the NFP to enable updating of this MoP.
-As a result all users of this MoP should consult the respective website and if need be contact the stakeholders mentioned above for the latest information.
+As a result, all users of this MoP should consult the respective websites and if need be contact the stakeholders mentioned above for the latest information.